mbKaleb/Skywrithin/README.md

 ### Hello, I'm Kaleb 👋

-Experienced with JavaScript and front-end frameworks.
-I am skilled and can perform across backend stacks as well.
+Experienced with JavaScript and Ruby, from front-end to server-side frameworks.
+My passion is in new technology, and right now it seems everything new is on the front-end.
+So that is my current focus, though I can learn quickly and adapt to new environments.

 I recently graduated from Penn Foster and went on to complete the software engineering course at the Flatirons School.
 Now I create projects with new and complex technologies and concepts.

-### Skills
+### ⚡Skills⚡

 #### Languages